1j-bla1/student/navigation/about.md

 My family is very important to me and is a key part of my life.
 I also have many friends that help make school days better.

-- My mother told me that I was English, Czechia, and Polish.
+- My mother told me that I was English, Czech, and Polish.
 - My family is a average size as I have my mom, my dad, and a younger brother in 6th grade.
 - Image of my family